 But let’s not dwell on the past, shall we?
 Jumping ahead to 2016, while no longer a greenhorn to the two handed rod, I am not a significantly better caster: ‘functionally adequate’ is how I describe my Spey casting prowess.

 Late October is a bit early for western Washington winter steelhead, and while there may be a few early returning fish in the system, it’s not likely that they’ll be enticed to the swung fly.
 This time of year it was all about bull trout, or as some mistakenly call them, dolly varden.
 The difference between a bull trout and a dolly is fairly simple to explain, which I’ve done HERE in the past if you’re so inclined.
 At any rate, my friend Bob Margulis invited me to join him for what is one of his favorite times of year to fish the Sauk, when one stands a chance at a rather mixed bag of finned quarry: salmon, steelhead, sea run cutthroat trout, and/or bull trout.
 The bull trout have, at this time of year, recently concluded their annual spawn, during which they migrate from the main river up smaller tributaries.
-Once they’ve spawned they are spent, and hungry, and they move back down to the main river in search of
+Once they’ve spawned they are spent, and hungry, and they move back down to the main river in search of a cigarette food.

 As a very light, sporadic rain fell, we dropped into a run below a well known bridge and Bob set me up at the lower end of a run while he worked through to the top section.
 The Sauk was running a bit high due to recent (and current) rains, but not unreasonably so.
 There was a glacial green tinge to the river and visibility wasn’t horrible.
 In other words, the river was fishable.
 We observed a couple of chum salmon spawning in the gravel of an inside channel—a hen raking the gravel, creating a redd into which she was laying her eggs.
 A male moved in behind her to do his part.
 Cutthroat and bull trout would eventually move in later to snatch eggs from the redd, and eagles would eventually feed on the chum carcasses.
 Interconnected, the circle of life becomes quite evident during this time of year on Pacific Northwest rivers.